 Machine learning and artificial intelligence (AI) are two emerging fields that are currently being applied to almost all areas of science.
 Due to recent advances in material sciences, the forensic field is now also benefitting from artificial intelligence.

 This New AI Forensic Tool is Fighting Illegal Logging

 Digital forensics is an upcoming field that is high on computation and requires analysis of large and complex data sets.
 Here, AI provides a good tool to handle and resolve these large data sets.

 Identifying specific types of patterns in large data is one of the crucial elements of forensic science.
 This may involve image pattern recognition where the software tries to identify different parts of an image or a person.
-Similarly, there may be other kinds of pattern recognition, such as detecting pattern in a text like email messages, or patterns in a sound file.
+Similarly, there may be other kinds of pattern recognition, such as detecting patterns in a text like email messages, or patterns in a sound file.

 Pattern recognition is based on heavy statistics and probabilistic reasoning.
-AI can come to recognise such patterns in complex data in a more accurate manner.
+AI can come to recognize such patterns in complex data in a more accurate manner.
 Some of the features may involve locating certain types of pictures or based on an understanding of how humans perceive information.

 To achieve a high degree of success, pattern recognition methods should try to match against maximum possible data types.
 Practically, this is hard to achieve unless machine learning or AI methods are used.
-Using AI can also reduce the level of false positive or false negatives in such analysis.
+Using AI can also reduce the level of false-positive or false negatives in such analysis.

 Providing legal solutions

 Forensic statistics provides scientific methods to treat evidence for the legal system.
 With more complex and extensive information databases, AI can provide fast solutions to the legal community when required.